jdevinney/bale_old/apps/randperm_src/README.md

        perm[r] = s;
     }

 This algorithm doesn't obviously extend to a parallel version.

 At the time we first wrote bale, we didn't actually know any parallel algorithm for random permutations.

-We found a paper on the "dart throwing algorithm": P.B.Gibbon, Y.Matias, and V.L.Ramachandran.
+We found a paper on the "dart throwing algorithm":
+P.B.Gibbon, Y.Matias, and V.L.Ramachandran.
 Efficient low-contention Parallel algorithms.
 J. of Computer and System Sciences, 53:417-442, Dec 1992.
-This algorithm is interesting and amenable to aggregation and so we decided to code it up.
+This algorithm is fun, interesting and has an intuitive PGAS version.
+It seemed amenable to aggregation, so we decided to code it up.

 Each PE is responsible for some slice of {0,...,N-1}.
 These items become the "darts".
 A distributed "target" table, which is required to be at least as large as N, but should be much larger in practice for the sake of efficiency, is allocated with M entries and all PEs throw their darts at random locations at the table.
-If a dart hits a location in the table that has never been hit yet, that dart sticks and its index is recorded in the table at the location.
-If a dart hits a location which already has a stuck dart, the dart must be thrown again until it sticks.
-Once all darts are stuck, we have a random permutation of the numbers of {0,...,N} by looking at the target array from 0,...,M-1 and recording the indicies of stuck darts.
+If a dart hits a location in the table that has not yet been hit, that dart sticks and its index is recorded in the table at the location.
+If a dart hits a location which already full, the dart must be thrown again until it sticks.
+Once all darts are stuck, we have a random permutation of the numbers of {0,...,N} by looking at the target array from 0,...,M-1 and recording the indices of stuck darts.

 After some time, it became clear to us that this algorithm was not optimal in terms of remote communication.
 We implemented a superior